 G-1450, Authorization for Credit Card Transactions

 For several immigration transactions, including green card applications, the USCIS allows applicants to provide their credit card number on a Form G-1450 and then place it on top of their application when they mail it.
-Therefore, when the applicant sees that the USCIS charged their credit card for the filing fees, they will know that the service center received their green card application at the USCIS lockbox.
+Therefore, when the applicant sees that the USCIS charged their credit card for the filing fees, they will know that the service center received their green card application.

 Form G-1145, e-Notification of Application/Petition Acceptance

+Like the G-1450 form, the Form G-1145 can be placed on top of a green card application when it is mailed to USCIS.
 The USCIS will send either an email or a text message within 24 hours of acceptance of an application or petition.
-Furthermore, the message will provide the foreign national with a receipt number.
+Furthermore, the message will provide the applicant/petitioner with a receipt number.

 2. Check Green Card Case Status with a myUSCIS account

 United States citizens (USC) and lawful permanent residents (LPR) who want to apply for a green card for a relative can submit their I-130 form online.
 Filing of I-130 form is the first step to help qualified foreign relatives to immigrate to the United States.
-To file an I-130 form online, the USC or LPR petitioners need to set up a myUSCIS account first.
-Through myUSCIS account, the USC or LPR petitioners can check their I-130 status, upload documents to USCIS, and send message or case inquiry to USCIS.
+To file an I-130 form online, the USC or LPR petitioners need to set up a myUSCIS account first at the website of USCIS.
+Through myUSCIS account, the USC or LPR petitioners can check their I-130 case status, upload documents to USCIS, and send message or case inquiry to USCIS.

 However, if applicants plan to file Form I-130 concurrently with Form I-485, Application to Register Permanent Residence or Adjust Status, it is recommended to file them together by mail.